-A person who causes, instructs, induces, aids or permits another person to do an act that is unlawful under Division 1, 2, or 3 of Part 2 is, for the purposes of this Act, taken also to have done the act.
+A person who causes, instructs, induces, aids or permits another person to do an act that is unlawful under Division 1, 2, 2A or 3 of Part 2 is, for the purposes of this Act, taken also to have done the act.

-In Cooper v Human Rights & Equal Opportunity Commission,517 the applicant alleged that the Coffs Harbour City Council ('the Council') was in breach of the DDA by virtue of s 122, for having allowed the redevelopment of a cinema complex without requiring that wheelchair access be incorporated as part of the redevelopment.
+In Cooper v Human Rights & Equal Opportunity Commission, the applicant alleged that the Coffs Harbour City Council ('the Council') was in breach of the DDA by virtue of s 122, for having allowed the redevelopment of a cinema complex without requiring that wheelchair access be incorporated as part of the redevelopment.

-HREOC had previously found that the cinema proprietor had unlawfully discriminated against the applicant by requiring him to use stairs to gain access to the cinema.
-However, in a separate decision in relation to the Council, HREOC held that there was no liability under s 122.
+The then Human Rights and Equal Opportunity Commission had previously found that the cinema proprietor had unlawfully discriminated against the applicant by requiring him to use stairs to gain access to the cinema.
+However, in a separate decision in relation to the Council, the Commission held that there was no liability under s 122.
 The applicant sought review of this latter decision under the Administrative Decisions (Judicial Review) Act 1977 (Cth).